How to Calculate Growth Rate (and Different Types of Growth Rate)

 How to calculate growth rate

-Calculating growth rate is a fairly simple equation.
-Of course, the numbers you use depend on the metric you want to assess.
+Of course, the numbers you use depend on the metric you want to assess and the time period.
 I’ll go through each metric and how to calculate growth rate accordingly.

 1. Pick a metric